How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 Lung cancer itself doesn’t affect neutrophil levels.
 Instead, neutropenia develops as a side effect of lung cancer treatments.

-Although neutropenia can cause serious health risks such as infections, having severe neutropenia from chemotherapy is usually linked to better outcomes because it means that chemotherapy is working.
-People with severe neutropenia have slightly better survival rates.
+Although neutropenia is a serious risk factor for infections, having severe neutropenia from chemotherapy is usually linked to better outcomes because it means that chemotherapy is working.
+People with NSCLC and neutropenia caused by chemotherapy have slightly better survival rates.

 Other Causes of Neutropenia